 USS LSM / LSMR Association

-LSM-258 166k In the foreground, a Japanese landing barge at Ormoc Bay, and in the background several US landing ships including LSM-258 and two unidentified LSM's, 7-8 December 1944.
+LSM-258 166k In the foreground, a Japanese landing barge at Ormoc Bay, and in the background several US landing ships including USS LSM-258 and two unidentified LSM's, 7-8 December 1944.
 Submitted by Adrain K

 'for educational purposes'